Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless Communications: HRIS Design and Proof Of Concept

-{\bf Full-Wave Simulation}: The hybrid meta-atom illustrated in Fig.~\ref{fig:HybridAtom_v01} is loaded by a varactor, whose effective capacitance is changed by an external DC signal.
-The varying capacitance changes the phase of the reflected wave.
-By properly designing this phase variation along the HRIS, the reflected beam can be steered towards desired directions.
-To evaluate the ability of this HRIS design to simultaneously reflect while sensing its incident signal, we next present a full-wave simulation study using Ansys HFSS.
+{\bf Full-Wave EM Simulations}: The hybrid meta-atom illustrated in Fig.~\ref{fig:HybridAtom_v01} is loaded by a varactor, whose effective capacitance is changed by an external \ac{dc} signal, consequently changing the reflection phase of its impinging wave.
+By properly designing the phase variation along the HRIS, the reflected wave can be steered towards desired directions.
+To evaluate the ability of our HRIS design to simultaneously reflect while sensing its incident signal, we next present a full-wave simulation study using Ansys HFSS.
 We first evaluate a hybrid meta-atom operating at $19$ GHz, focusing on its reflection and coupled components in Fig.~\ref{fig:AN_ONLY_Both}.
 It is demonstrated that this element can be tuned to reflect and sense different portions of its impinging signal (Fig.~\ref{fig:S_amplitudes}), while applying controllable phase shifting to the reflected signal (Fig.~\ref{fig:AN_ONLY_B}).
-Additional studies of a full HRIS comprised of such hybrid meta-atoms, further showcasing the design's validity, can be found in~\cite{alamzadeh2021reconfigurable}.
+Additional investigations of a full HRIS comprised of such hybrid meta-atoms, further showcasing the design's validity, are available in~\cite{alamzadeh2021reconfigurable_all}.